nmshd/documentation/_docs_integrate/requests-via-relationshiptemplates.md

 {% include copy-notice description="After you received the Request, save its `id` for the next step." %}

-## Answer the Request
+## Respond to the Request

 If you want to test the full flow, we recommend to reject the Request first.
-Afterwards, you can create a new one by [loading the RelationshipTemplate](#load-the-relationshiptemplate-and-get-the-request) again and accept it.
+Afterwards, you can create a new one by [loading the RelationshipTemplate](#receive-the-request-by-loading-the-relationshiptemplate) again and accept it.

 ### Reject